Transform Definition Language

 PolygonPOLYGON or VALUEAttributes of Polygon object

-Key item is a simple expression, referring to existing DS columns:
+Key item is a Record-level expression, referring to existing DS attributes:

 Key evaluation incidence depends on the Transform.
 Most evaluate keys before the record is transformed, but there are some that do it after (for example, if source Record is PlainText no Attributes are available before transformation).
 See Transforms documentation to find out.

-If statement includes partition clause, DS will be repartitioned to a desired number of partitions after both transforming and rekeying, even if that number is same as before.
+If statement includes PARTITION clause without KEY, DS will be repartitioned to a desired number of partitions after transforming, but using HASHCODE partitioning over existing Keys.

 Data Manipulation Statements